cheungt6/public/README.md

 Attempt at using docker-compose to spin up Zixia's Simple Mail Forwarder with added DKIM signing on top
 ### React Native Firebase Social Auth
 React Native samples on how to sign up users using Firebase's social auth and email/password signup
+### Reflection.Emit Class Generation
+C# .NET Core code and sample WPF app showing how to generate a new type at runtime using Reflection.Emit